 Service name and description Configuration settings (changes cause the service to redeploy) Pro perties Max open Index age: How long to keep tracing indexes open in the database, in days.
 Enter a value from 1 to 365 days inclusive.
 The default is 30 days.
 Scalable?
 Yes Max Index age: How long to keep tracing indexes in the database, in days.
 Enter a value from 1 to 365 days inclusive.
 The default is 60 days.
 Tracing Query Container Options: Default RAM needed 768 MB Provides end-to- end distributed tracing for S3 API calls and MAPI calls.
 Container Memory: The hard memory limit for the service's Docker container, in MB.
-The default is 768 MB. per instance: • CPU: The relative CPU usage weight for the service's Docker container.
-Generally, a higher value means that the container received more CPU resources than other processes (including other service Docker containers) running on the instance.
+The default is 768 MB.
+CPU: The relative CPU usage weight for the service's Docker container.
+Generally, a higher value means that the container received more CPU resources than other processes (including other service Docker containers) running on per instance: the instance.
 Enter a decimal number.
 The default is 0.1.
-Service Options Number of Required: 1 • ElasticSearch Hostname: Enter a host name.
-The default is local best instances: Recommended: All default is localhost.
-ElasticSearch Port: Enter a port number.
+Service Options Number of instances: Required: 1 ElasticSearch Hostname: Enter a host name.
+The default is localhost.
+Recommended: All ElasticSearch Port: Enter Persistent or floating?
+Floating a port number.
 The default is 9200.
-Persistent or floating?
-Floating Supports volume configuration?
+Supports volume configuration?
 No